b-pardi/Marker-Tracker/README.md

 # Marker-Tracker
-### Computer vision scripts intended to track fiducial markers from videos of viscoelastic hydrogels as they expand over time
+### Computer vision scripts intended to track fiducial markers from videos of viscoelastic hydrogels as they expand over time (updated 2/16/24)

 # How to Use
 - First run 'install_packages.py'
 - If you get an error with this script,
-    - In a command prompt, (not anaconda terminal) type 'where python' on windows, or in a mac terminal type 'which python' -FCopy and paste the full path that it prints out
+    - In a command prompt, (not anaconda terminal) type 'where python' on windows, or in a mac terminal type 'which python'
+    - Copy and paste the full path that it prints out
         - On windows it should look something like: 'C:\<some path stuff>\Python\Python310\python.exe'
         - In spider, go to tools > preferences > python interpreter
         - Select 'Use the following Python interpreter:'